Mamoon794/employee-handbook/deliverables/D1/planning.md

 ## Product Details

 #### Q1: What is the product?
-What we will be building is essentially a chat bot which allows the users/employees to ask questions about the workplace guidelines and receive clear answers.
-This is to make it easier for employees and non-employees to find answers to any workplace related question that they may have.
-I think it should be emphasized that this should not be used as a place to get legal advice regarding workplace policies.
+We will be building a chatbot-based Employee Handbook App called *Gail* which allows users/employees to ask questions about workplace guidelines and receive clear answers.
+This is to make it easier for employees and non-employees to find answers to any workplace-related question that they may have.
+It should be emphasized that this should not be used as a place to get legal advice regarding workplace policies.
 It is more of an information booth.

-#### About:
+##### About
 Our partner, Arshad Merali, is from a fintech company called Rivvi.
-It is a Toronto based company founded in 2020.
-Their goal is to provide tools to improve people’s financial health
+It is a Toronto-based company founded in 2020.
+Their goal is to provide tools to improve individuals' financial health.

-#### What they want?
+##### What they want
-Our partner wants a website that will work on phone, tablets, and computers.
-The website will have 2 sections:
+Our partner wants a webapp that will work on phones, tablets, and computers.
+The website will have two sections:
 1. The first section will be for public users.
-Where they will have access to general public information and can get an understanding of their worker rights.
+They will have access to general public information and can get an understanding of their worker rights.
 2. The second section will be for private users.
 These are users given access to their company’s own guidelines and policies.
 They will be able to ask questions privately and not have to worry about being judged.

 The chatbot will provide links as it gives answers so that it can be verified where the information is coming from.
-It will also have the ability for a login page which differentiates the public and private users.
-Private users can login to see company rules and policies and ask questions to the chatbot and get clear answers with links to where the answers came from.
+It will also have a login page which differentiates between the public and private users.
+Private users can log in to see company rules and policies, ask questions to the chatbot, and get clear answers with links to where the answers came from.

 #### Q2: Who are your target users?

-## Target Users
 The Employee Handbook App is built for two main user groups:
 1. **Public Users**
    These are general employees across Canada who want to understand their legal work rights.
 They don’t have access to internal company documents but can use the app to ask questions like “Am I entitled to paid breaks?” and get clear, chatbot-generated answers with links to legal sources.